 * SELT qualification e.g. IELTS/ Trinity College London (unless stated otherwise)

-Students under the age of 18 and applying for a Tier 4 (Child) visa will need to provide a letter of consent from their parents/legal guardian agreeing to their travel and living arrangements.
+Students under the age of 18 and applying for a Child Student visa will need to provide a letter of consent from their parents/legal guardian agreeing to their travel and living arrangements.
 Bath Academy requires all students under the age of 18 to have a guardian during their time in the UK.
 If they have a guardian they will need a letter of consent confirming this care arrangement.

-If a student is 16 or 17 years old and is applying for a Tier 4 (General) visa they will need to supply a letter of consent from their parents giving them permission to travel and live independently.
+If a student is 16 or 17 years old and is applying for a Student visa they will need to supply a letter of consent from their parents giving them permission to travel and live independently.
 If they have a guardian they will need a letter of consent confirming this care arrangement.

 If any of these documents are not in English, an official translation must be supplied with details of the registered, official translator/company.
 All documents must be originals, copies will not be accepted.

-All Students who apply for a Tier 4 Visa will also be required to pay the Immigration Healthcare Surcharge of £150 per year.
+All Students who apply for a Student or Child Student visa will also be required to pay the Immigration Healthcare Surcharge of £470 per year.
 This will allow you to use the National Health Services in the United Kingdom when you arrive.

-Throughout your application, the Admissions Registrar will be available to help you with any questions relating to your visa requirements.
-If you would like to speak with the Registrar about your visa before you apply, please email firstname.lastname@example.org
+Throughout your application, the Admissions Team will be available to help you with any questions relating to your visa requirements.
+If you would like to speak with the team about your visa before you apply, please email firstname.lastname@example.org